Developing cross-platform applications

 Via the contracts of the Cross-platform interface, the common feature code gets bundled and fetched on the three different native platforms.
 This eliminates a dimension that we discussed earlier crucial for a company.

 Coming across the goodness of React Native, I with my team, quickly adopted this tech stack and started building applications.
 As my learnings gained momentum, I built a complete membership program by writing the code once in TypeScript and for the very first time, this framework was running seamlessly over the widgetized data responses.
-This journey was very challenging but the outcomes were worth the efforts.

 *the demos & scrrenshots shown here are already in production at